Please add keywords into the search field and adjust the filters to see relevant results.

 Before joining C40, Andrew was a Sustainability Consultant in a building services engineering consultancy, working in the UK development industry.
 Andrew was responsible for designing and implementing energy & sustainability strategies for a broad range of developments, including delivering low and zero-regulated carbon emission housing developments.
 He holds a BSc in Biology from the University of Sussex.

-Angel Monjarás is responsible for developing and maintaining data visualization applications for internal use and the C40 Knowledge Hub using the Qlik platform.
+Angel Monjarás is responsible for managing the Qlik data analytics platform, developing and maintaining analytic applications for internal use, and the C40 Knowledge Hub.

-Prior to joining C40, Angel worked at two Qlik partners in many roles, including practice leader, solution architect, training manager and product specialist.
+Prior to joining C40, Angel worked at two Qlik partner organisations and held many roles, including practice leader, solutions architect, training manager and product specialist.

-Angel has a Bachelor’s degree in computer science and a diploma in business intelligence.
-He is a part-time teacher at ITAM in Mexico City and a Qlik Academic Program Ambassador for 2022 and 2023.
+Angel holds a Bachelor’s Degree in Computer Science and a Diploma in Business Intelligence.
+He is a part-time business intelligence teacher at ITAM (Instituto Tecnológico Autónomo de México) in Mexico City, a 2024 Qlik Luminary, and a 2022, 2023, and 2024 Qlik Academic Program Ambassador.

 Anita serves as the Senior Grants Manager of Government Funding in C40’s Corporate Services team, based out of the London office.
 She is responsible for funder relations, contracting, and procurement for C40’s Climate Action Planning work in Latin America and Asia.